markjprice/cs13net9/docs/ch04-logging.md

 > **Good Practice**: To use preview packages, for example, during most of 2024 for .NET 9 packages, you must select the **Include prerelease** checkbox as shown in *Figure 4.19*.
 There are also packages for loading configuration from XML files, INI files, environment variables, and the command line.
 Use the most appropriate technique for setting configuration in your projects.

-# Adding packages to a project in Code
+# Adding packages to a project in VS Code

 Code does not have a mechanism to add NuGet packages to a project, so we will use the command-line tool:
 1. Navigate to the **TERMINAL** window for the `Instrumenting` project.